geekan/scrapy-examples/README.md

   * If you don't want to use proxy, just comment the proxy middleware in settings.
   * If you want to custom it, hack `misc/proxy.py` by yourself.

+* Notice
+  * Don't use `parse` as your method name, it's an inner method of CrawlSpider.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/geekan/scrapy-examples/trend.png)](https://bitdeli.com/free "Bitdeli Badge")